-Moderation approach to main assessment: Universal second marking as check or audit
+Moderation approach to main assessment: Moderation of the entire cohort as Check or Audit

 Assessment Feedback: Via model answers for the assessments and overview of generic issues from written examinations.
 For the 3 assignments Feedback will be left on Canvas after deadline.